 Consultation Services are offered on the following topics: safety and loss control, MSHA training plan, evacuation plans, ventilation plans, substance abuse, cardiopulmonary resuscitation, hazard awareness, hazard elimination, job safety analysis, 30 CFR Parts 46, 48, 56, 57 and 77, accident investigation, revised Missouri statutes, and site inspections.

-Owner/operators, contractors, sub-contractors, and vendors to the mining community can contact the Division of Labor Standards at 573-751-1422 for more information.
+Owner/operators, contractors, sub-contractors, and vendors to the mining community can contact Thomas French, CSP at 573-751-1422 for more information.